Form and checklist

-“Will know the federal and sponsoring agency requirements, monitor fiscal and programmatic aspects monthly, prepare records for audit and communicate with the appropriate departments.”
+“Monitor fiscal and programmatic aspects monthly, prepare records for audit, and communicate with the appropriate departments.”

-“Create and submit a critical analysis journal noting activities, observations, reflections and analyses that have made a significant impact.”
+“Create and submit a critical analysis journal noting activities, observations, reflections, and analyses that have made a significant impact on internship experience.”

 “Actively participate in and understand the full cycle of a marketing plan.”